ganyicz/bond/docs/index.md

 Bond is ideal anytime you need a frontend-heavy component that needs to be reusable or abstracted into its own file.

-You can use Bond on its own, but it works especially well in combination with Livewire.
-It is particularly useful for optimistic UI updates, where you want the interface to respond instantly to user actions without waiting for a server round-trip.
+You can use Bond on its own, but it works especially well in combination with Livewire, making it easy to build optimistic UIs that update instantly, without making a server round-trip.

 ```html
 <x-number-input model={$wire.amount} step={$wire.precision} />